๐ŸงญPhysical Geography

 Why This Matters

-Understanding major landforms is essential because they're the foundation of physical geography—literally shaping where people live, how climates behave, and why ecosystems develop the way they do.
-You're being tested on your ability to explain formation processes, erosional versus depositional origins, and the connections between landforms and human activity.
-The exam loves asking why a landform exists in a particular location and how it influences everything from agriculture to settlement patterns.
+Understanding major landforms is the foundation of physical geography.
+They shape where people live, how climates behave, and why ecosystems develop the way they do.
+You need to be able to explain formation processes, erosional versus depositional origins, and the connections between landforms and human activity.
+Expect questions about why a landform exists in a particular location and how it influences everything from agriculture to settlement patterns.

 Don't just memorize a list of landform names.
-Instead, focus on what forces created each landform (tectonic activity, erosion, deposition, glaciation) and how that landform interacts with climate, ecosystems, and human populations.
-When you can explain the "why" behind a landform, you can tackle any FRQ or multiple-choice question they throw at you.
+Focus on what forces created each landform (tectonic activity, erosion, deposition, glaciation) and how that landform interacts with climate, ecosystems, and human populations.
+When you can explain the "why" behind a landform, you can handle any question they throw at you.

 Tectonic Landforms